 Configure code completion settings

 To automatically display the suggestions list, select the Show suggestions as you type checkbox.
-If the checkbox is cleared, you have to call code completion explicitly by pressing Ctrl+Space for basic completion or Ctrl+Shift+Space for smart completion.
+If the checkbox is cleared, you have to call code completion explicitly by pressing Ctrl+Space for basic completion or Ctrl+Shift+Space for type-matching completion.

 To sort suggestions in the alphabetical order, instead of sorting them by relevance, select the Sort suggestions alphabetically checkbox.

 You can also toggle these modes by clicking or respectively in the lower-right corner of the suggestions list.

 If you want the word case to be taken into account when suggesting completion options, select Match case and choose whether you want to match case for first letters only, or for all letters.

 If you want the documentation popup to be displayed automatically for each item in the suggestions list as you scroll it, select the Show documentation popup in option.
 In the field to the right, specify the delay (in milliseconds), after which the popup should appear.